aa-ryan/My-Vimrc/README.md

 # vimrc
 I am getting started with vim , for python.

--If you want to install more plugins just place that plug statement in .vimrc between
+- If you want to install more plugins just place that plug statement in .vimrc between
 </br>call plug#begin()
 </br>Plug "--something--"
 </br>call plug#end()